nalsai/nalsai.de/content/en/blog/tourism-senren-banka/index.md

 Date: 2024-04-08

-It had turned dark by the time I reached Ninenzaka, but I came back during Sakura season to take a new picture in daylight so now I have both a day and night picture.
+It had turned dark by the time I reached Ninenzaka, but I came back during Sakura season to take a new picture in daylight, so now I have both a day and a night picture.
-The people at the shop on the right side were doing their best to sell their soap so I bought some after waiting for the right time to take a picture without people blocking the view.
+The people at the shop on the right side were doing their best to sell their soap, so I bought some after waiting for the right time to take a picture without people blocking the view.

 ## Budō Center (Former Butoku Hall)